 Oscar Fish LifeSpan

 Different fish have different lifetimes.
 For Oscar fish, it is generally 8-13 years.
 Having an aquarium can be time-consuming and difficult, but if you take the right care of them, Oscar fish can live up to 15 years.

 Oscar fish are very territorial and aggressive towards other Oscars.
 It is in the best interest of the tiny fish to defend their territory in order to avoid being chased away or attacked by other oscar fish.
 However, when they are in a group, the aggression reduces significantly.
 Tiny fish are at risk of being chased away or attacked by other, larger fish.
 If they stand their ground and defend their territory, it will be less likely that the larger fish will bother them.
 However, when they are in a school of fish, the aggression reduces significantly.

 Why is the Lifespan of Oscar Fish so Short?

 The lifespan of the Oscar fish is very short in captivity.
 Because there are also other factors that can be attributed to their life expectancy in captivity.
 One reason for their short lifespans is the amount of stress they are put under in an aquarium.
 This stress can come from being unable to move, being confined in a small area, or just being overcrowded with other fish.
 These conditions are also not suitable for an Oscar fish to breed or feed well, which all play into the lower lifespan of Oscars compared to other types of tropical fish.

 Oscar Fish Identification

-- Red lemon Oscar fish- their body can be either red or orange, and their fins are black or white in colour.
+- Red lemon Oscar fish- their body can be either red or orange, and their fins are black or white in color.

-- Albinos – This variety is without colour pigments in their body.
+- Albinos – This variety is without color pigments in their bodies.

 Preparing Oscar fish Aquarium And Care